 Kim: My biggest prayer is that God takes over—that He leads the charge, not us.
 That He sends revival amongst our littlest to our eldest.
 That our kids dream dreams, pray big prayers, and see them answered.
 That they are brave and share the gospel with those around them.
 That our church grows to be a church that people from all walks of life can come and be a part of.
 And that we would be ready—prepared for what God has in store for us!

-10.04.25 - We spoke to Anne Wilkins, Priest–in–Charge of All Saints and St Mary’s Sawley to learn more about the recent success with their youth group.
+10.04.25 - Interview with Anne Wilkins, Priest–in–Charge of All Saints and St Mary’s Sawley

 Anne wanted to provide young people in her church a place to develop their faith.
 Having never done youth work before, she found the Urban Saints Energize resources a useful tool, and over time has seen the young people growing in faith - even leading services together and praying for each other!